ripienaar/angelia/README.markdown

 This will set all the nagios environment variables and the angelia notifier will use these with the templates mentioned earlier.

+You can add the --icinga option if you are running under Icinga.
+This will set all the Icinga environment variables as well.

 Normal messages can be send using angelia-send fro the command line or other monitoring systems, in this case you need to provide your own message body.

 Sample calls to put messages on the spool are:

         $ angelia-nagios-send -c /etc/angelia/angelia.cfg --service-notify -r xmpp://you@jabber.com
+        $ angelia-nagios-send -c /etc/angelia/angelia.cfg --icinga --service-notify -r clickatell://1234567890
         $ angelia-send -c /etc/angelia/angelia.cfg -r xmpp://you@jabber.com -m 'my message'

 Included in the source are init scripts, daemon to run and poll the spool and also a RPM spec file to build it.